About

-Hello!
-I am an M.A. student at Middle East Technical University in Ankara, Turkey and a member of the METU Language and Cognitive Development Laboratory.
-I completed my B.A. in Foreign Language Education with minors in Psychology at the same institution in 2022.
+I completed my M.A. at Middle East Technical University in Ankara, Turkey, where I was a member of the METU Language and Cognitive Development Laboratory.
+My M.A. research, conducted under the supervision of Duygu Özge Sarısoy, examined children's interpretation of disjunction in Turkish (Thesis ↗, Slides).
+I received my B.A. in Foreign Language Education with minors in Psychology from the same institution in 2022.

-My primary research interests are in experimental semantics and pragmatics and I am especially interested in language acquisition.
-I have previously worked on ellipsis, conditionals and disjunction.
+My research interests lie broadly in experimental semantics and pragmatics, with a particular focus on language acquisition.
+I have worked on ellipsis, conditionals, and disjunction in Turkish.

 -